hackforthesea/whalematch/README.md

 ### Running the code yourself
 To run the code yourself, you'll need to:
 1. clone this repository - `git clone https://github.com/hackforthesea/whalematch.git`
-2. run `pip install -r Requirements.txt`
+2. run `pip install -r requirements.txt`
 3. cd into whalematch
-4. run `python prediction.py` with a command-line arg for your filename input image (i.e. `python prediction.py -i "whale589.jpg" '
+4. run `python prediction.py` with a command-line arg for your filename input image 4a.
+Example command: `python prediction.py -i 'whale589.jpg' '